-Optionally, anchor rules can specify interface, protocol, source and destination address, tag, etc., using the same syntax as filter rules.
+Optionally, anchor rules can specify interface, protocol, source and destination address, tag, etc., using the same syntax as other rules.
 When such information is given, anchor rules are only processed if the packet matches the anchor rule's definition.
 For example:

+'''

-''' ext_if = "fxp0"
+ext_if = "fxp0"

-block on $ext_if all
+block on $ext_if

+'''

+'''

-pass out on $ext_if all keep state
+pass out on $ext_if

-anchor ssh in on $ext_if proto tcp from any to any port 22
+anchor ssh in on $ext_if proto tcp to port 22

 '''